AriBowe/orb/README.md

 line of code with your own bot token.
 If you have any requests or comments, send me a message at xiii™#0013 on discord.

+## ACKNOWLEDGEMENTS:
+- Quantum Cucumber and their bot Quantum Bot (https://github.com/Quantum-Cucumber/quantum-bot) for help with pins, bugs, and discord in general
+- EvieePy's music.py (https://gist.github.com/EvieePy/ab667b74e9758433b3eb806c53a19f34) for the basic framework and design behind a music bot